 While DHA is the most important, research indicates that it's best to consume about one to two parts EPA to one part DHA.

 Conveniently, most fish, shellfish, and fish oils contain roughly equal amounts of EPA and DHA, though most provide more EPA than DHA.

-Unfortunately, the average American consumes only 28-40mg of EPA (average 34mg) and 39-75mg of DHA daily (average 57mg).
-According to US government surveys, only one in four Americans consumes any EPA or DHA.
+According to US government surveys, only one in four Americans consumes any EPA or DHA, and the average American consumes only 28-40mg of EPA (average 34mg) and 39-75mg of DHA daily (average 57mg).

-To reach (or closely approach) an intake of 650mg, you could take 4 capsules of 1,000mg Wild Sockeye Salmon Oil, 8 capsules of 500mg Wild Sockeye Salmon Oil, 3 capsules of 1000mg Vital Red Krill Oil, 6 capsules of 500mg Vital Red Krill Oil, 1 capsule of High Potency Omega-3 Therapy, or 1 capsule of High DHA Brain Therapy.
+To reach (or closely approach) a daily intake of 650mg of DHA + EPA, you could take 4 capsules of 1,000mg Wild Sockeye Salmon Oil, 8 capsules of 500mg Wild Sockeye Salmon Oil, 3 capsules of 1000mg Vital Red Krill Oil, 6 capsules of 500mg Vital Red Krill Oil, 1 capsule of High Potency Omega-3 Therapy, or 1 capsule of High DHA Brain Therapy.

 - WHO recommends 250-500mg of omega-3 EPA+DHA per day.

 - EFSA recommends 250mg of omega-3 EPA+DHA per day.

 - ISSFAL recommends 500mg of omega-3 EPA+DHA per day (at least 220mg of DHA and 220mg of EPA).

 - IOM recommends 130-260mg of omega-3 EPA+DHA per day.